bmeme/memento/README.md

       memento git status

-    If you want to extend Memento with your own tools, put them into Memento/Tool directory, with a leading underscore (eg.
+    If you want to extend Memento with your own tools, put them into Memento/Tool/custom directory.
-    Memento/Tool/_my_awesome_tool).
 The best tools will be added into Memento core tools, so feel free to send us your tool!

 INSTALLATION
     In order to be able to manage third party perl modules Memento requires